rbannist/hexagonal-adk-ai-agent/0/README.md

 - Python 3.12+
 - uv (recommended for dependency management)
-- Access to a Google Cloud Platform project.
+- Google Cloud Platform Project: At least one Google Cloud project is required to house all the necessary cloud resources.
+- Google Cloud Vertex AI: You'll need to have the Vertex AI API enabled in your Google Cloud project to access the generative AI models.
-- A Google Cloud Storage bucket.
+- Google Cloud Storage Buckets:
-- Authenticated gcloud CLI or a service account with permissions for Vertex AI and Cloud Storage.
+    - A bucket for storing ADK (Agent Development Kit) artifacts (optional).
+    - A bucket for storing the generated marketing image objects (binary image data).
-- If deploying to Cloud Run using the cloudbuild.yaml.example file as a template, two Secret Manager secrets (agent description and instructions).
+- If deploying to Cloud Run using the cloudbuild.yaml.example file as a template, you will need:
+    - Two Secret Manager secrets:
+        - Agent description.
+        - Agent instructions.
+    - An Artifact Registry docker repository.
+- Authentication:
+    - You'll need an authenticated gcloud CLI or a service account with appropriate permissions.
+This is 'playing it safe' with respect to all the things you may want to do as part of working with this project (including if a Service Account is assigned to your Cloud Run resource):
+        - AI Platform Developer
+        - Cloud Datastore User
+        - Cloud Run Invoker
+        - Cloud Trace Admin
+        - Eventarc Developer
+        - Eventarc Event Receiver
+        - Logs Bucket Writer
+        - Pub/Sub Publisher
+        - Pub/Sub Subscriber
+        - Secret Manager Secret Accessor
+        - Storage Admin
+        - Storage Object User
+        - Vertex AI User
+    - The service account used for Cloud Build to build and deploy to Cloud Run will need:
+        - Cloud Run Admin
+        - Secret Manager Secret Accessor
+        - Storage Admin
+        - Artifact Registry Writer
+        - Logs Configuration Writer

 ### Configuration